dagraham/etm-dgraham/README.md

 - The organization that was provided by calendars is provided by the *calendar* entry, `@c`.
 A default value for calendar specified in preferences is assigned to an item when an explicit value is not provided.

-## Dates and Date Times
+## Dates, Date Times and Time Periods

-- Dates (naive) and datetimes (both naive and aware) are suppored.
+- Dates (naive) and datetimes (both naive and aware) are suppored along with time periods (python timedeltas/pendulum intervals).

 - Fuzzy parsing of entries is suppored.

+- Storage:
+  - Special storage classes have been added to etm's instance of *TinyDB* for date, datetime and interval storage. *Pendulum* date,  datetime and interval objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as date,  datetime and interval objects when retrieved by etm.
+  - Preserving the *naive* or *aware* state of the object is accomplished by appending either an *N* or an *A* to the serialized string.
+  - Examples
+    - The date `2018/1/5` would be serialized as `{D}:20180105`.
+    - The datetime `2018/1/5 2pm` would be serialized either as `{T}:20180105T1400A` or `{T}:20180105T1400N`, depending upon the `@z` entry for the item.
+Details in the next bullet.
+    - The interval `1 day 2 hours 13 minutes` would be serialized as `{I}:1d2h13m`.
+  - Aware datetimes are converted to UTC when encoded and are converted to the local time when decoded.
+  - Naive dates and datetimes are not converted.

 - The format for the `@s` entry is `date|datetime`.
 In the following entries for `@s` suppose that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern.

     - Naive date, e.g., `@s fri`.
-Interpreted as `Fri, Jan 5, 2018`. *Without a time*, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone.
+Interpreted as `Fri, Jan 5, 2018`. *With only a **date** specified*, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone.
     - Aware date-time, e.g, `@s fri 2p`.
-Interpreted as `Fri, Jan 5, 2018 2pm EST`. *With a time specified*, this schedules an item starting at the specified date-time in the current timezone (US/Eastern).
+Interpreted as `Fri, Jan 5, 2018 2pm EST`. *With both a **date** and a **time** specified*, this schedules an item starting at the specified date-time in the current timezone (US/Eastern).

-    - Aware date-time, e.g., `@s fri 2p @z US/Pacific`. *With the timezone specified*, this is interpreted as `Fri, Jan 5 2018 2pm PST`.
+    - Aware date-time, e.g., `@s fri 2p @z US/Pacific`. *With the **timezone** specified*, this is interpreted as `Fri, Jan 5 2018 2pm PST`.

-    - Naive date-time, e.g., `@s fri 2p @z float`. *With float specified*, this is interpreted as `Fri, Jan 5, 2018 2pm` in whatever happens to be the local time zone.
+    - Naive date-time, e.g., `@s fri 2p @z float`. *With **float** specified*, this is interpreted as `Fri, Jan 5, 2018 2pm` in whatever happens to be the local time zone.

     The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
 Less probably, one based on a different timezone and that requires the additon of the `@z` and the timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and `float`.

 - When an item with an aware `@s` entry repeats, the hour of the repetition instance *ignores* daylight savings time.
 E.g., in the following all repetitions are at 2pm even though the first two are EST and the third is EDT.

-            repetition rule:
-                RRULE:FREQ=MONTHLY
+            With
-                DTSTART:Fri Jan 26 2018 2:00PM EST
+              @s Fri Jan 26 2018 2pm @z US/Eastern
+              @r m
-            The first 3 repetitions on or after DTSTART:
+            The first 3 repetitions would be:
                 Fri Jan 26 2018 2:00PM
                 Mon Feb 26 2018 2:00PM
                 Mon Mar 26 2018 2:00PM
             All times: America/New_York

-- Simple repetition is supported using a combination of `@s` and `@+` entries.
+- *Simple repetition* is supported using a combination of `@s` and `@+` entries.
 E.g.,

       * my event @s 2018-02-15 3p @+ 2018-03-02 4p, 2018-03-12 9a

     would repeat at 3pm on Thu Feb 15, 4pm on Fri Mar 2 and 9am on Mon Mar 12.
 Note that there is no `@r` entry and that the datetimes from `@s` and from `@+` are all used.

-- The *relevant datetime* of an item (used in index view):
+- The *relevant datetime* of an item (used, e.g., in index view):
-  - Non repeating events and unfinished tasks: the datetime given in `@s`
+  - Non-repeating events and non-repeating unfinished tasks: the datetime given in `@s`
-  - Actions: the datetime given in `@f`
-  - Finished tasks: the datetime given in `@f`
-  - Repeating events: the datetime of the first instance falling on or after today or, if none, the datetime of the last instance
+  - Repeating events: the datetime of the first instance falling on or after today or, if none, the datetime of the last instance.
+  - Repeating unfinished tasks with `@o r` or `@o k` (the default): the datetime given in `@s`.
+This datetime is automatically updated when an instance is completed to the due datetime of the next instance.
-  - Repeating tasks: the datetime of the first unfinished instance
+  - Repeating unfinished tasks with `@o s`: the datetime of the first instance falling during or after the current date.
+  - Finished tasks: the datetime given in `@f`.
+  - Actions: the datetime given in `@f`.
-  - Undated and unfinished items: *None*
+  - Someday entries, inbox enties, undated journal entries and undated, unfinished tasks: *None*

-- Storage:
-  - Special storage classes have been added to etm's instance of *TinyDB* for both date and datetime storage. *Pendulum* Date and datetime objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as date and datetime objects when retrieved by etm.
-  - Preserving the *naive* or *aware* state of the object is accomplished by appending either an *N* or an *A* to the serialized string.
-  - Aware datetimes are converted to UTC when encoded and are converted to the local time when decoded.
-  - Naive dates and datetimes require no conversion either way.

 - Display:
     - Naive dates are displayed without conversion and without a starting time.
     - Naive datetimes are displayed without conversion.
     - Aware datetimes are converted to the current local timezone.
 E.g., in the US/Eastern timezone, `fri 2p` would display as starting at 2pm on Jan 5 if the computer is still in the Eastern timezone but would display as starting at 11am if the computer had been moved to the Pacific timezone.
 Similarly, `fri 2p, US/Pacific` would display as starting at 5pm if the computer were in the Eastern timezone.